 Over a period of time, changes in situations or circumstances may require you to review your Will.
 You must ensure that it is up to date and it should accurately reflect your last wishes.
 Whenever a major event occurs in your family or to your assets, you should discuss and consult with a lawyer on how to proceed with the changes you want to make in your Will.

-You can change or update your Will whenever you wish to but some circumstances like the following need immediate attention.
+You can change or update your Will whenever you wish but some circumstances, like the following, need immediate attention:

 - When you go through separation, divorce or remarry

 - If a child or grandchild is born

 - When you wish to remove or add a beneficiary from your Will

 - If your beneficiary passes away.

 - In case you change your name or anybody named in the Will changes theirs